hannaner/project-1-hanna/README.md

 })
 ```

-- As a user, I want to either begin a new game or exit the page when the game's completed
+- As a user, I want to begin a new game when the game's completed
 ```js
 (in memoryGame class)
 FUNCTION getWinner